 iSCSI, FCIP, and Management-Interface High Availability

-The Virtual Routing Redundancy Protocol (VRRP) increases the availability of Cisco MDS 9000 Family management traffic routed over both Ethernet and Fibre Channel networks.
+The Virtual Routing Redundancy Protocol (VRRP) increases availability of Cisco MDS 9000 Family management traffic routed over both Ethernet and Fibre Channel networks.
 VRRP dynamically manages redundant paths for external Cisco MDS 9000 Family management applications, making control-traffic path failures transparent to applications.

-Similarly, VRRP increases IP network availability for iSCSI and FCIP connections by allowing failover of connections from one port to another.
-This feature facilitates the failover of an iSCSI volume from one IP services port to any other IP services port, either locally or on another Cisco MDS 9000 Family switch.
+VRRP also increases IP network availability for iSCSI and FCIP connections by allowing failover of connections from one port to another.
+This facilitates the failover of an iSCSI volume from one IP services port to any other IP services port, either locally or on another Cisco MDS 9000 Family switch.

 The autotrespass feature enables high-availability iSCSI connections to RAID subsystems, independent of host software.
 Trespass commands can be sent automatically when Cisco MDS 9000 NX-OS detects failures on active paths.